 - Ringing in ears.

-- This drug may cause you to pass urine more often.
-To keep from having sleep problems, try to take before 6 pm.
+- This drug may cause your child to pass urine more often.
+To keep your child from having sleep problems, try not to give too close to bedtime.

 - Store at room temperature.